Choosing the perfect artificial blood for makeup, SFX, Halloween, and theatrical effects.

 Blood Powder

-Blood powder can also be used to mix large amounts of thin liquid blood for various effects or decoration.
+Blood powder also works well for mixing large amounts of thin liquid blood for decoration or large-scale effects.

 Blood Paint